moelholm/moelholm.github.io/_posts/2017-03-19-spring-boot-a-bit-more-cool-with-kotlin.md

 }
 ```

-This class has two properties: <em>port</em> and <em>restTemplate</em>.
+This class has two properties: `port` and `restTemplate`.
 The latter is initialized in the class body.
 Take a look at that initialization code: it uses Kotlin's string template support for string interpolation [kotlin-stringtemplates].
 I know it's small stuff - but thats really a neat little feature.
 Also - you know what?
 Kotlin even supports multiline strings 🙂

-Take a close look at the <em>getMessages</em> function.
-It has a nested function called <em>asyncGetForObject</em>.
+Take a close look at the `getMessages` function.
+It has a nested function called `asyncGetForObject`.
 At first this may seem nasty to a Java developer.
-But to be honest, after having given it a bit of thought, I think it <em>can</em> be okay.
-In this case I think it is, because: the function is only supposed to be used from within the <em>getMessages</em> function <em>and</em> it is rather small.
+But to be honest, after having given it a bit of thought, I think it _can_ be okay.
+In this case I think it is, because: the function is only supposed to be used from within the `getMessages` function _and_ it is rather small.

-Also, <em>getMessages</em> uses the Kotlin 1.1 experimental "coroutine" functionality [kotlin-coroutines].
-The coroutine is the <em>async(CommonPool){}</em> block.
-Invoking that, as we do twice in the <em>val messages = ...</em> line is non-blocking (hence the <em>async</em> hint 🙂).
+Also, `getMessages` uses the Kotlin 1.1 experimental "coroutine" functionality [kotlin-coroutines].
+The coroutine is the `async(CommonPool){}` block.
+Invoking that, as we do twice in the `val messages = ...` line is non-blocking (hence the `async` hint 🙂).
 At that very moment 2 x REST requests run in parallel.
-The last block <em>runBlocking{}</em> is where we await the results and return them when they are ready.
+The last block `runBlocking{}` is where we await the results and return them when they are ready.

 There is a lot more to the coroutine story.
 And remember it is experimental in Kotlin 1.1.
 But still: That's damn interesting in my opinion 🙂.

 Did you notice the collection map functionality??
-The <em>messages.map { it.await() }</em> code.
-(We pass a lambda to the <em>List.map()</em> method).
-In Kotlin single-argument lambdas, we can just reference the <em>it</em> variable.
-Also, no <em>collect()</em> call there.
+The `messages.map { it.await() }` code.
+(We pass a lambda to the `List.map()` method).
+In Kotlin single-argument lambdas, we can just reference the `it` variable.
+Also, no `collect()` call there.
 That's a really nice lambda functionality in Kotlin, right? 🙂

 ### Tests - Kotlin style
 Here's a Spring Boot integration test of the REST client: